-This article describes the three presentations of ADHD: Inattentive, Hyperactive-Impulsive, and Combined.
+This article describes the three types of ADHD: Inattentive, Hyperactive-Impulsive, and Combined.
 It also introduces the concept of Sluggish Cognitive Tempo (SCT).

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is the "Single Source of Truth" for diagnostic classification.
 The newest version, published in 2013 by the American Psychiatric Association, outlines three primary presentations of Attention-Deficit/Hyperactivity Disorder (ADHD: formerly known as ADD):